Everyone likes to save a bit of money, and motorhome owers are no exception, especially with the rise in fuel and food costs.

 - Keep your engine in check

 Take your motorhome in for a regular mechanical service – at mileage intervals recommended by the vehicle’s manufacturer.
-This will help to keep your engine in tip top condition, as well as regular oil and filter checks, and will make sure the engine is running economically.
+This will help to keep your engine in tip-top condition, as well as regular oil and filter checks, and will make sure the engine is running economically.
+The grade of oil used can also affect your engine economy.

 We’d recommend using an approved workshop.